polymny/polymny/README.md

 Polymny is a web based tool for easy production of educational videos.
-You just need some slides in PDF and web broser
+You just need some slides in PDF and web browser

 This project consists in a backend written in [rust](https://www.rust-lang.org/) and a front end in